survivejs/react-book/manuscript/07_implementing_dnd.md

 Earlier, we resolved this using `detachFromLane`.
 The problem is that we don't know to which lane the note belonged.
 We could pass this data through the component hierarchy, but that doesn't feel particularly nice.

-We could resolve this on store level instead by implementing an invariant at `attachToLane` that makes sure any possible earlier references get removed.
-This can be achieved by implementing `this.removeNote(noteId)` check:
+We can resolve this by adding a check against the case at `attachToLane`:

 **app/stores/LaneStore.js**